 Radio bearing.
 The angle between the apparent direction of a definite source of emission of electro-magnetic waves and a reference direction, as determined at a radio direction-finding station.
 A true radio bearing is one for which the reference direction is that of true North.
-A magnetic radio bearing is one for which the reference direction has that of true North.
+A magnetic radio bearing is one for which the reference direction.
+North.